List of All My Children characters: Mona Kane Tyler (deceased)

 Erica Kane's kind-hearted mother, she worked as a secretary and married Charles Tyler at Pine Valley Hospital.
-Under the influence of sodium thiopental, she admitted that she accidentally killing Jason Maxwell.
+Under the influence of sodium thiopental, she admitted that she accidentally killed Jason Maxwell.
 A rival of Phoebe Tyler who had lung cancer, she refused a dying Richard Fields (her daughter's rapist) his cardiac medication.
 She died of a heart attack in 1994.